 Data Breach Leaves Bezop ICO Participants Exposed

-An unsecured database containing the sensitive private data of over 25,000 investors in the Bezop Network ICO was recently discovered, cybersecurity firm Kromtech said in a report dated April 25th.
+An unsecured database containing the sensitive private data of over 25,000 investors in the Bezop Network ICO was recently discovered, cybersecurity firm Kromtech said in a recent report.

 Unsecured Database Found by Cybersecurity Firm

 A MongoDB database containing “full names, addresses, email addresses, encrypted passwords, wallet information, along with links to scanned passports, driver’s licenses, and other IDs” of participants in the Bezop ICO was left online without any security, leaving it open to the public, according to a report by cybersecurity firm Kromtech.

 UK-based Bezop held an ICO in December 2017 to fund their Ethereum-based decentralized eCommerce platform.
 The token sale for their cryptocurrency BEZ was promoted by John McAfee, who later became an advisor to the project.

 ICO of the week: BEZOP.IO.
 Bezop is a distributed version of https://t.co/d4FBsqmKpI. it allows simple and secure creation of e-commerce sites – searchable in the same manner as Amazon – but with no Amazon as middle man.
 This could be as huge as it gets in the blockchain world.